uthcode/learntosolveit/source/python.rst

 issue8143 - urlparse has a duplicate of urllib.unquote

-issue2987 -  RFC2732 support for urlparse

 issue3243 -  Support iterable bodies in httplib

 issue3244 -  multipart/form-data encoding

 issue4758 -  Python 3.x internet documentation needs wor

-issue5650 -  Obsolete RFC's should be removed from doc

 issue5673 -  Add timeout option to subprocess.Popen